MirikEekkael/JavaScript-Hangman--game/README.md

 # JavaScript-Hangman--game
 A main HTML page with links to a JavaScripted Hangman-game, WorldClock example and a simulated Members sign in/register section

+// TODO: add more descriptions about the content